sonic-net/SONiC/doc/transceiver-monitor-hld.md

 ### 1.2 Access eeprom from platform container ###

-Transceiver information eeprom can be accessed via read files(e.g. /sys/bus/i2c/devices/2-0048/hwmon/hwmon4/qsfp9_eeprom), different vendors may have these files under different folders, these folder need to be mounted to platform container so Xcvrd can access them.
+Transceiver information eeprom can be accessed via read files(e.g. `/sys/bus/i2c/devices/2-0048/hwmon/hwmon4/qsfp9_eeprom`), different vendors may have these files under different folders, these folder need to be mounted to platform container so Xcvrd can access them.

 For the convenience of implementation and reduce the time consuming, need to do enhancement to the `SfpUtilBase` class:

-1. `SfpUtilBase` internally should add the ability to read the eeprom and only pick up the interested bytes by given offset and bumber of bytes.
+1. `SfpUtilBase` internally should add the ability to read the eeprom and only pick up the interested bytes by given offset and number of bytes.

 2. `SfpUtilBase` will provide APIs `get_eeprom_sfp_info_dict(self, port_num)` and `get_eeprom_dom_info_dict(self, port_num)` to return `eeprom_if_dict` and `eeprom_dom_dict` separately, the interested values of these two dict are defined  in section 1.1.1 and 1.1.2.
 In these two APIs can pick up these values from eeprom by provide the corresponding offset and number of bytes.